China Foundation for Poverty Alleviation: Improvement of children nutrition

-Equality in Education
+Equality in education

-The development of the economy in the remote areas of old and young people in China is slow, the parents have to leave the countryside to work in cities.
-As the guardian is absent, the basic rights of stay-at-home children are not guaranteed; The educational resources in poor areas are scarce, and the quality of music, physical education and other courses is not ideal; The school supplies for students in poverty-stricken areas is in shortage, and winter clothing is in lack during the winter; Many rural elementary school dormitories have been in disrepair for a long time, and the plan of relocation and school consolidation has exacerbated the difficulty of student accommodation in poverty-stricken areas.
+The development of the economy in the remote areas of old and young people in China is slow, and the parents have to leave the countryside to work in cities.
+As the guardian is absent, the basic rights of stay-at-home children are not guaranteed; the educational resources in poor areas are scarce, and the quality of music, physical education and other courses is not ideal; the school supplies for students in poverty-stricken areas is in shortage, and winter clothing is in lack during the winter; many rural elementary school dormitories have been in disrepair for a long time, and the plan of relocation and school consolidation has exacerbated the difficulty of student accommodation in poverty-stricken areas.
 Poor high school students and poor college students face difficulties in living expenses.
 To this end, China Foundation for Poverty Alleviation launched programs such as Child Companion Plan, Moving Forward Plan, Love Package, School Dormitory, and New Great Wall College Students Scholarship to promote the comprehensive development of rural students in poverty-stricken areas and improve their living conditions.

 Through the establishment of a Child Companion's home and the recruitment of Children Companions to take care of stay-at-home children, the basic rights of stay-at-home children were protected; Created future space, set up a refueling classroom, and helped poor children develop in an all-round way; Issued Love Package, organized training for music and physical education teacher, and improved the audio-visual teaching status and learning conditions in rural elementary schools in poverty-stricken areas; Assisted in construction of student dormitories and libraries for townships in poverty-stricken areas to solve the problems of poor student accommodation in poverty-stricken areas; Helped them complete their studies and realize their dream of becoming talent, through the economic subsidy and talent support for impoverished high school students and impoverished college students.

-Care Package Loving Heart
+Love Package

 Since its inception in 2009, the Love Package project has improved the comprehensive development and living conditions of rural pupils in poverty-stricken areas by organizing donations of care packages.
 It has given children caring love and helped children round their childhood dreams.
 As of the end of 2017, a total of RMB 613,729,500 of donation was received, of which 3,294,700 donations were donated by individuals and 272,600 came from the unit.
 The project benefited 24,867 schools and 5,378,400 students in 752 counties of 31 provinces (municipalities/autonomous regions) and 6,549 families.

 In 2017, the Love Package project received RMB 81.2427 million in donations, donated and purchased 613,464 student-type art packages, 99,273 student-type warm packages, 210 student-type living packages, which benefited 712,944 students from 3,645 schools in 149 counties in 27 provinces (municipalities/autonomous regions).